Welcome to the Southern Boone School District! To enroll your child, please contact the following:

-For general questions concerning enrollment, email Missy Kirmse at email@example.com or call 573-657-2147.
+For general questions concerning enrollment, email Missy Kirmse at firstname.lastname@example.org or call central office at 573-657-2147.

 The Southern Boone County R-1 School District was established to serve the children residing within the boundaries of the school district.
 Missouri law (Subsection 2 in section 167.020 of the Revised Statutes of Missouri) states that a child is entitled to attend school where the child resides and is domiciled and that "the domicile of the minor child shall be the domicile of the parent or court-appointed legal guardian..."